 Nutrition Info (Approximate Values)

-This eggless chocolate mousse recipe from blog archives (first published in November 2011) has been republished and updated on 6 June 2021.
+This eggless chocolate mousse recipe from blog archives first published in November 2011 has been updated and republished on June 2021.